 What's happened

-As of May 17, 2025, wildfires have devastated areas in Minnesota and Scotland, fueled by dry conditions and human activity.
+As of May 26, 2025, wildfires continue to devastate areas in Minnesota, Scotland, and Russia, fueled by dry conditions and human activity.
 In Minnesota, three major wildfires have consumed over 32,000 acres, while Scotland faces an extreme wildfire warning amid ongoing dry weather.
-Authorities urge caution as wildfire risks remain high across both regions.
+Authorities urge caution as wildfire risks remain high across these regions.

 What's behind the headline?

-- Human Impact: Many wildfires are ignited by human actions, such as discarded cigarettes and campfires, emphasizing the need for public awareness and responsible behavior.
+- Human Activity: Many wildfires are ignited by human actions, including discarded cigarettes and campfires.
+This emphasizes the need for public awareness and responsible behavior in fire-prone areas.

 What the papers say